influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/execute-queries/influxdb-v1-api.md

 ---
-title: Use the InfluxDB v1 HTTP query API
+title: Use the InfluxDB v1 HTTP query API to query with InfluxQL
 seotitle: Use InfluxQL and InfluxDB v1 HTTP query API
 description: >
   Use the InfluxDB v1 HTTP query API to query data in InfluxDB Cloud Dedicated